joshualee/cs262_final_project/README.md

 Compilation
 -----------------
 To compile all files run the following command from the top level.
-All class and stub files will be placed in the `bin/` directory.
+All class and stub files will be placed in the `bin/` directory. **Note that we require Java version 1.7.X **

 	./compile.sh